M365 Configuration as Code - Technical Guidance

 Understanding Available Properties

-To understand the available properties and settings for a given version of Microsoft365DSC, you can use the M365DSC.CompositeResources module.
+You can also use the M365DSC.CompositeResources module.
 This module provides a complete reference of all resources and settings.

 To export an example data file to a location of your choice, follow these steps: 1.
-Install the M365DSC.CompositeResources module: “`powershell
+Install the M365DSC.CompositeResources module:

 Install-Module -Name M365DSC.CompositeResources -Force